 - 1. Review this Funding Announcement in its entirety to ensure you have a good understanding of the grant requirements. - 2.
 Attend one of the information sessions about this grant opportunity or watch the recording. - 3.
-Submit an email stating that you intend to apply for this grant opportunity by August 10, 2023.
+Submit an email stating that you intend to apply for this grant opportunity by December 15, 2023.
 Send the email to arp-sa@taasa.org. - 4.
 Develop your project using the funding announcement as a tool to plan your activities. - 5.
-To complete your application, use the link to the Application which will be posted on TAASA's Announcement page. - 6.
+To complete your application, use the link to the Application which will be posted on TAASA's Announcement page and provided above in the Helpful Links Section. - 6.
 Await the funding notification. - 7.
 Reach out to TAASA ARP-SA Support Staff at arp-sa@taasa.org with any questions on this grant opportunity.